mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3810 Scout.md

 1x J2 and 28 days duration. **The ships boat is a modified stealth/assault version carrying 12 passengers, (team leader , medic 10 team
 members and 2 crew
 Officially, this configuration is used to insert cultural survey teams onto precontact moderate or low tech planets.
-Unofficially, it is a favourite of the scout special forces teams; additionally many of these ship variants have been transferred to various military branches as commando transports, and deep penetration espionage teams.
+Unofficially, it is a favorite of the scout special forces teams; additionally many of these ship variants have been transferred to various military branches as commando transports, and deep penetration espionage teams.
 Typically these versions have their drives upgraded to include both rapid and stealth jump options, and a stealth hull.
 Medical bay and medic are to maximize survival of low berth crew/passengers.